South Padbury Primary School

-The forest will be planted at South Padbury Primary school on 22 July 2021, and will be the first Miyawaki to be planted at a school in Australia and the first forest of its kind in Western Australia, using the unique plants that are endemic to this region, a recognised global biodiversity hotspot.
+This beautiful forest was planted at South Padbury Primary school, in a northern Perth suburb, on 22 July 2021.
+It is the first Miyawaki forest to be planted at a school in Australia, and the first forest of its kind in Western Australia, using the unique plants that are endemic to the region which is recognised as a global biodiversity hotspot.

-“The forest at South Padbury Primary school will be comprised of 26 local species, including iconic grass trees, as well as the well known eucalyptus and banksia species.
-There will be a narrow walkway through the centre of the forest to allow the children to feel surrounded and enclosed by the forest as it matures.”
+“The forest at South Padbury Primary school comprises 26 local species, including iconic grass trees, as well as the well-known eucalyptus and banksia species.
+There is a narrow walkway through the center of the forest to allow the children to feel surrounded and enclosed by the forest as it matures.”

 The pocket forest at South Padbury Primary survived the hottest summer Perth has experienced since records began in 1897.
 Perth experienced successive heat waves during the 2021-2022 summer, with 13 days at or above 40C.
 The maximum temperature recorded during this time was 44.5C.
 This hot summer period resulted in forest plant mortality, as some of the less resilient species, typically the Hakea and Banksia species, were quite literally cooked by the heat.
 The forest was 5 to 6 months old during this time.